cosmos/interchain-security/docs/docs/introduction/terminology.md

 Chain that is secured by the validator set of the provider, instead of its own.
 Replicated security allows the provider chain validator set to validate blocks on the consumer chain.

-## Sovereign Chain
+## Standalone Chain

 Chain that is secured by its own validator set.
 This chain does not participate in replicated security.

 ## Changeover Procedure

 Chains that were not initially launched as consumers of replicated security can still participate in the protocol and leverage the economic security of the provider chain.
-The process where a sovereign chain transitions to being a replicated consumer chain is called the **changeover procedure** and is part of the interchain security protocol.
+The process where a standalone chain transitions to being a replicated consumer chain is called the **changeover procedure** and is part of the interchain security protocol.
 After the changeover, the new consumer chain will retain all existing state, including the IBC clients, connections and channels already established by the chain.